mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 projects: []
 ---

-# How to color the top 20 nodes over the rest of the nodes in NetworkX

 I will occassionally look around Stackoverflow for questions I can answer to practice coding and explaining my solutions.
 The other day,I was searching around and saw a NetworkX question.
 Having some experience with network analysis (although much more with iGraph), I figured I'd try my hand at answering it.
 Another person beat me to the post, but at his encouragement I added my own spin on it using Plotly.
 So, if you find yourself struggling to plot a coherent network graph, read on!

 ## Question